spectector/spectector-benchmarks/README.md

 does not exists.
 Hence, create the folder `$result_folder` folder before launching the experiments.

-**The linked files can be either the folder that contains the linked assembly files or an assembly file that contains all the functions linked**

 After the execution, the analysis' results can be found in the `$result_folder` folder.
 This folder will contain the folder `out` (with the detailed logs for each analyzed function) and the file